 - Your completed application which will include a statement of intent

 - Transfer students may choose between the Transfer Common Application or the RWU Transfer Rapid App

 - Official Final high school transcript or equivalent (listing graduation date)

 - A Transfer College Report to be completed by a college official who has access to your academic and disciplinary records

-Note: Portfolio or audition (where applicable) required for the following majors: Architecture, Performing Arts, Creative Writing or Visual Arts.
+Note: Portfolio or audition (where applicable) required for the following majors: Architecture, Performing Arts (Dance & Theatre), Visual Arts.

 The following materials are optional: